gbif/hp-sanbi/_posts/2023-22-08-DNA-Barcode-data-course.md

 Data management skills for accessing and publishing data through biodiversity data platforms.
 This is an observation/specimen - published record course that does not include wet lab steps.

 # Audience
 The course is suitable for MSc and PhD students in biology and other professionals in relevant fields.
-We plan to select 12 students from applicants for this course, 2 of which will be the successful applicants from the BioDATA Advanced internship exchange project (see https://www.nhm.uio.no/english/research/projects/biodata-advanced/activities/interns-to-oslo-2023.html)
+We plan to select 12 students from applicants for this course, 2 of which will be the successful applicants from the BioDATA Advanced internship exchange project [For more information click here](https://www.nhm.uio.no/english/research/projects/biodata-advanced/activities/interns-to-oslo-2023.html)